liferay/liferay-docs/develop/tutorials/articles/maven/maven-lifecycle-mapping-errors-liferay-ide.markdown

-# Setting Up Liferay Maven Facets in Existing Liferay Maven Plugin Projects in Liferay IDE [](id=setting-up-liferay-maven-facets-in-existing-liferay-maven-plugin-projects-i)
+# Setting Up Liferay Maven Facets in Existing Liferay Maven Plugin Projects [](id=setting-up-liferay-maven-facets-in-existing-liferay-maven-plugin-projects)

 Liferay Maven plugin projects created with Liferay IDE (2.0 Milestone 1 and newer) are Liferay IDE projects that have all of the required Liferay facets,